 Handicapped spaces on campus are governed by state law and are enforced by both Campus Safety Officers and city police.
-The striped lane adjacent to the parking space is considered to be part of the parking space.
+The striped lane adjacent to the parking space is considered to be part of the handicapped parking space.
 In addition to a $250 fine, vehicles may be towed and stored at the owner’s expense for a handicapped space violation.
-Campus Safety may not, by state law, issue handicapped permits for these spaces, but can share information on how to obtain a State handicapped permit.
+Campus Safety may not, by state law, issue handicapped permits for these spaces, but can share information on how to obtain an Ohio Handicapped Permit.

 Visitors should contact the Campus Safety Office for assistance and parking information.
-They are required to obtain and display a valid permit free of charge when parking on college property.
+Visitors are required to obtain and display a valid permit, free of charge, when parking on college property.

 VIOLATIONS / PROHIBITIONS